needle-mirror/com.unity.2d.spriteshape/Documentation~/FillTessellation.md

 To enable **Fill Tessellation (C# Job)**, select a Sprite Shape and go to its Inspector window, then go to **Fill > Fill Tessellation (C# Job)** and select its check box.
 The Sprite Shape must also fulfill the following requirements for this option to work:

-1. The Sprite Shape cannot have any duplicate points in the same location.
+1. The Sprite Shape cannot have any duplicate points or points that are too close to each other.
 Duplicate points can occur if you drag a point over another point.
 2. The Sprite Shape’s edges cannot intersect or overlap each other.

 **Note:** If **Fill Tessellation (C# Job)** is enabled but the Sprite Shape does not fulfill these requirements, then the Sprite Shape’s Fill geometry will not be generated.
 Disable **Fill Tessellation (C# Job) **to enable the default tessellation method to generate the geometry.